w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

-Captions (also known as subtitles) are a text version of the speech and non-speech audio information needed to understand the content.
+Captions, also known as subtitles, are a text version of the speech and non-speech audio information needed to understand the content.

 Demonstrate different approaches and tools for providing captions.
 For details, see [Captions/Subtitles](https://www.w3.org/WAI/media/av/captions/).